tweedegolf/yew-image-drop/README.md

 3. resize the image while holding the `shift` key to create a surface with a pattern

 To adjust a pattern simply resize the image again.

+Note that to bring an image to front or to back you sometimes have to press the `plus` or `minus` key multiple times because the z-index gets increased or decreased one level after at the time every key press.

+See the [videos](#videos) below <b>&mapstodown;</b>

 ## How it works